 Blues & Spirituals / Hymn Hustler

-This latest double album release provides a window into the artistry of the Rev. in the early aughts (2000s).
+This double album release provides a window into the artistry of the Rev. in the early aughts (2000s).
 These albums were first handmade by the Rev and burned and printed from his own computer.
 They have now been remastered by Grammy award winning David Glasser and restored to a new found glory with a beautifully redesigned package that captures the amazing artwork.
-Here for the first time these albums have been mass produced on CD and made available digitally in their full fantastic form.
+Here for the first time these albums have been mass produced on CD and made available digitally in their full fantastic forms.
 The Reverend's songwriting and spirituals will soothe your sorrows and his country blues and soul-folk grooves will heal your hurting.

 Hymn Hustler provides the next chapter in the Rev’s discography, released in February of 2003.
 The album includes some accomplished slide guitar, traditional blues tracks, more mature self-penned songs, a bunch of grooving band accompaniment, and psychedelic sound effects from the Rev’s home studio at the time.
-Filling in the gaps in the back catalogue some of these tracks have been overdubbed and added to other releases, but its fascinating to hear the album as it was originally imagined, and also in the context of the evolution from one album to the next here on this latest release.
+Filling in the gaps in the back catalogue some of these tracks have been overdubbed and added to other releases, but its fascinating to hear the album as it was originally imagined, and also in the context of the evolution from one album to the next here on this latest double album release.

 Back when tigers used to smoke the Rev regularly haunted the front room of Tobacco Road in New York City with a solo set of music almost every Sunday afternoon at 4:20pm.
 Here during these unsung days he was able to hone his craft and performed many of the songs that appear on the albums, ‘Blues & Spirituals’ and, ‘Hymn Hustler.”
 Like a cross between a sacred psychedelic clown and a serious storefront preacher, the Rev stared down mortality and courted redemption with rhythm and melody.
 Sitting on his amplifier in the corner of that hippie hangout, his acoustic guitar and voice echoed blessings for that internationally known little counterculture musical mecca in the heart of Hell’s Kitchen.
 Tuning into the timeless with just a song sometimes the spirit would descend and it was as if the Rev and his audience would levitate right off the earth.